Sreyas357/WiDs-Project-2024/week1/Assignment.md

 ## Q1

-You have to implement Basic Linear Regression with the template given So complete various functions like gradient_descent, train_model, the loss function and etc... and understand how a Basic Linear Regression looks like
+You have to implement Basic Linear Regression with the template given So complete various functions like gradient_descent, train_model, the loss function .. and understand how a Basic Linear Regressor looks like

 Try using various learning rates, also plot the error vs iterations graphs for various learning rates